ESX-Brasil/async/README.md

 [INSTALLATION]

-Set it as a dependency in you __resource.lua
+Set it as a dependency in you fxmanifest.lua

 ```
 server_script '@async/async.lua'